ArelySkywalker/Six-Gummy-Bears-and-some-Scotch/README.md

 # Six Gummy Bears and some Scotch
-Cocktail app that let's you search &amp; filter for cocktails built with React
+Cocktail app that let's you search &amp; filter for cocktails built with React.
+This could not be possible without [The Cocktail DB API](https://www.thecocktaildb.com/api.php)!

 ![Archer](https://media3.giphy.com/media/S6AY6LCYaXr9u/source.gif)